ianhussey/trustworthy.scientific.claims/content/posts/recalc/index.md

 date: 2025-02-16
 draft: false
 summary: ""
-tags: ["article", "standard deviation"]
 ---

 ## recalc

-recalc is for recalculating p values and SMD effect sizes from M/SD/N, eg from tables of baseline characteristics or outcome data.
+recalc is for recalculating t-test p values and SMD effect sizes from M/SD/N, eg from tables of baseline characteristics or outcome data.